cmsc389T-spring23/Team1/Projects/P2/README-team1.md

 The test for this method places a ghost and PacMan into a map and moves them.
 It asserts that the move is carried out by examining the component's stored location and the map's field structure.

+#### `eatCookie(String name)` --> JComponent
+This method takes in a name of a specific player (either PacMan or a ghost), retrieves the location of the player, and consumes a cookie if applicable.
+The method checks if the current location of the player shares its componenet with a `COOKIE` component.
+If it does, then it updates the map details to remove the cookie eaten and return the `JComponent` associated to it.

+The method is tested by placing two players into the map, where one player is sharing its location with a `COOKIE` and the other is not.
+In the former case, we assert that the method returns a JComponent associated to the `COOKIE` at the player's current location and ensure the cookie count increases.
+In the latter case, we assert that the method retuns `null` and that the cookie count remains the same.

 <!-- Add other Map functions here -->